darnelleMelvin/from-negatives-to-knowledge/docs/activities.md

 **💡 Try this:**
 Write out a few RDF triples (in Turtle or natural language) that describe this moment using what you know about Schema.org or SKOS.

-> _Bonus challenge:_ Can you find a Wikidata Q-ID for any of the people, places, or organizations listed?
+> _Bonus challenge:_ Can you find a Wikidata Q-ID or a uri from a name authority file for any of the people, places, or organizations listed?